TGianella/TGianella/README.md

 ### Hi there 👋

+My name is Théo Gianella.
+I'm a former PhD candidate in French literature and aspiring developer.
+Currently, I'm wrapping up a bootcamp in web development at The Hacking Project.
+Right now I'm looking to broaden my experience in all kind of fields, with a preference for back-end.

 <!--
 **TGianella/TGIanella** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.